-At 1st April 2019 there were 21,262 full-time equivalent staff (FTE) in the Northern Ireland Civil Service (NICS), which was a decrease of almost 2% on the figure at 1st April 2018, and a decrease of just over 19% from 1st April 2013.
-Between April 2013 and April 2019 staff numbers (headcount) in the NICS also decreased by just over 18%.
+At 1st April 2020 there were 21,223 full-time equivalent staff (FTE) in the Northern Ireland Civil Service (NICS), which was a decrease of less than 0.2% on the figure at 1st April 2019, and a decrease of just over 19% from 1st April 2013.
+Between April 2013 and April 2020 staff numbers (headcount) in the NICS decreased by 18%.

-Like the previous six years, in 2019 the Executive Officer (EOI/EOII) and Administrative Officer (AO) grade levels jointly accounted for over half of FTE staff.
+Like the previous seven years, in 2020 the Executive Officer (EOI/EOII) and Administrative Officer (AO) grade levels jointly accounted for over half of FTE staff.
 Since 2013 the proportions of FTE staff has decreased at Administrative Assistant (AA) and AO level, and increased at EOI/EOII level and above.

-Departments continued to differ markedly in size in 2019, ranging from just over 6,600 FTE staff (Department for Communities) to fewer than 300 (The Executive Office).
+Departments continued to differ markedly in size in 2020, ranging from just under 6,200 FTE staff (Department for Communities) to fewer than 300 (The Executive Office).